cern-eos/eos/doc/diopside/manual/using.rst

     info: configured FUSEX quota check interval is 10 seconds

-The default heartbeat interval is 10 seconds.
-It is the interval each **eosxd** process sends a heartbeat message to the MGM server.
+The default heartbeat interval is 10 seconds, upon which each **eosxd** process sends a heartbeat message to the MGM server.
 The quota check interval is the interval after which the MGM FuseServer checks again if a **eosxd** client went out of quota or back to quota.
 The